Redact Documents in RapidReview

 The document will be in the same stage as before you added draft redactions to it.
 This is a change from before the draft redaction was released.
 Previously the document would have been automatically moved to the Redacted stage.

-4. Click the Finalize button in the document viewer to the right Rectangle finalize button in the document viewer.
+4. Click the Finalize button in the document viewer to the right Two draft documents selected for finalization with a prominent finalize button displayed.

 Note: